 - That as a result of the statements, your reputation was damaged.

-To help you better understand Nevada defamation laws, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand defamation laws, our Nevada personal injury lawyers discuss the following, below:

 - 1. The difference between defamation, libel and slander